THE WASP WOMAN

 So back to my opening: Is this a concept worth remaking?

-Hell no. But in 1995, Roger did anyway with Jim Wynorski Directing.
+Hell no. But in 1995, Roger did it anyway with Jim Wynorski Directing.
 It was just as bad, but in color.
 Color didn't save it.
 Both movies are available as public domain.

 Two Shriek Girls.